2022 Houston vs. SMU football game: Analysis

 The two teams combined for 1,352 yards of offense, with 907 passing yards while three Houston receivers finished the game with more than 100 receiving yards.
 SMU quarterback Tanner Mordecai threw for a school-record 9 touchdowns.
-Additionally, the Mustangs broke the school-record for most points scored in a game, with the previous record being 72.
+Additionally, the Mustangs broke the school record for most points scored in a game, with the previous record being 72.

+This was the last meeting between the Cougars and Mustangs as conference opponents.
+Houston departed for the Big 12 at the end of the 2022-23 academic year, and SMU joined the Atlantic Coast Conference on July 1, 2024.